Jozhin-s-Bazhin/game-setting-manager/README.md

 # game-setting-saver
-An overengineered cli and tui utility to save and restore setting profiles for games.
+An overengeneered cli and tui utility to save and restore setting profiles for games.

 ## Installation for dev environment
 ### Prerequisites